mariusprd/sephora-product-analysis/README.md

 ## Data analysis

-To view the data analysis part, open the notebook `notebooks/eda_notebook.ipynb` in Google Colab.
-To run it locally it takes > 3min.
+To view the data analysis part, you need to run the notebook locally because the plotly graphs are not supported in GitHub / Google Colab, so they dont load properly.

 ## Setup